 Different people function well in different systems, so consider your options carefully; smaller time intervals allow you to be more precise with your schedule, but they can also be more stressful to manage.
 If you’re not sure, start with something broader, like 45-minute or 1-hour intervals.

-4. Decide Which Parts of Your Day to Time Block
+4. Take Time to Assess Which Parts of Your Day to Time Block

 You don’t have to block out your entire day, especially if you’re just starting out, so think about which times of your day you’d like to block off.